argonautproject/clinicalnotes/source/pages/guidance.md

 #### Clinical Notes vs ClinicalImpression

-The [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) includes the [ClinicalImpression] resource to support the record of a clinical assessment.
+[ClinicalImpression] resource supports the record of a clinical assessment.

-Taken from the Resource Definition:

 >
 A record of a clinical assessment performed to determine what problem(s) may affect the patient and before planning the treatments or management strategies that are best to manage a patient's condition.
 Assessments are often 1:1 with a clinical consultation / encounter, but this varies greatly depending on the clinical workflow.
 This resource is called "ClinicalImpression" rather than "ClinicalAssessment" to avoid confusion with the recording of assessment tools such as Apgar score
 >

-In existing EHRs, the clinical impression is often contained with in a broader note.
-The Argonauts didn't find the boundary between a clinical note and ClinicalImpression clear enough to include in the initial design to share Clinical Notes.
+However, in existing EHRs, the clinical impression is often contained with in a broader note construct and the Argonauts didn't find the boundary between a clinical note and ClinicalImpression clear enough to leverage the resources to share clinical notes.

 ### Future Work